soroushseifi/glimpse-attend-explore/README.md

 3-Edit the 'directory' and 'file' variables in the get_data() function in utils.py to point to the text file.

-4-The method would automatically take the last 10% of the files for validation
+4-The method would automatically take the last 10% of the files for validation.

+5-run the main method.